 ERM benchmarks Key ITC risk management processes and procedures in place Current ITC ERM maturity level Opportunities for improvement to reach a higher level of ERM maturity aggregating risks across risk type and units.
-Formal cohere guideli incorpe the JIU The ke place f mark 3: Risk management process I risk management process with Int methodology and tools and clear Ines for implementation.
-(This I report).
-It is property is the elements in Benchmark 7 of I report).
-It is property is the process of the concept of risk.
-A simple and pragmatic process for risk assessment (identification, analysis, evaluation) and treatment.
+Benchmark 3: Risk management process Formal risk management process with coherent methodology and tools and clear guidelines for implementation.
+(This incorporates the elements in Benchmark 7 of the JIU report).
+The key items that need to be effectively in place for this benchmark include: a.
+A good and common understanding of the concept of risk. b.
+A simple and pragmatic process for risk assessment (identification, analysis, evaluation) and treatment. c.
 A well planned and structured approach with clear goals identified at Risk assessments are being conducted at ITC at the project, section and division levels and often these are one-off exercises that remain in the planning document.
 Each project planning document requires a risk management plan at the project development stage, however, there is little guidance and quality control on the identification of risks.
 No risk universe or guidance on risk areas to consider exists.
 The focus is on downside risks that are already known, instead of identifying unplanned events that could have both negative and/or positive consequences.
 A recurrent view is that not always the most relevant risks are being identified.
-Risks are being identified without analysing Level 1: Initial 1.
-ITC could consider defining a structured process of steps to routinely identify, assess, evaluate, mitigate and monitor risks, and developing ERM methodologies and tools by means of the following actions: a.
-Develop a common risk universe or guidance on risk areas to consider while identifying risks against objectives.
-Such a typology of risks can also be used for a classification in risk categories for reporting and aggregation purposes. d. e. the outset of the assessment.
-A common list of areas/risk universe for the organization.
+Risks are being identified without analysing Level 1: Initial ITC could consider defining a structured process of steps to routinely identify, assess, evaluate, mitigate and monitor risks, and developing ERM methodologies and tools by means of the following actions: Develop a common risk universe or guidance on risk areas to consider while identifying risks against objectives.
+Such a typology of risks can also be used for a classification in risk categories for reporting and aggregation purposes. d.
+A common list of areas/risk universe for the organization. e.
 An effective internal facilitator to and documenting the (root) causes, consequences and existing controls.
 No standard evaluation criteria/scoring scales have been developed.
 Currently, impact and likelihood is being scored High, Medium or b.
 Develop a standard risk register, separate from planning documents, to be used during the full project life cycle as well as at section, division and